AlecRosenbaum/cs1653-2017fa-alr152-aap75-amg215/reports/phase-3.md

 #### Description

-This threat model assumes the the existence of passive attackers (e.g., nosy administrators).
+This threat model assumes the existence of passive attackers (e.g., nosy administrators).
 This means that all communications between client and server applications are visible to any third party observing the wire, and thus the contents of all traffic must be secured to protect confidentiality.
 Confidentiality ensures that file contents remain private, and that tokens/passwords cannot be stolen in transit.
 Without confidentiality, the following scenarios are possible:

 ##### Token Theft